melbourne2991/mobform/README.md

 `User Input -> Parser -> Validator -> Update modelValue with parsed ViewValue`

-The problem is we still would like to be able to set the field programatically, so we also need a way to convert a date object to a string (for example, when prepopulating a form).
+The problem is we still would still like to be able to set the field programatically, so we also need a way to convert a date object to a string (for example, when prepopulating a form).
 This is where **formatters** come in:

 `Programattically change fieldState value -> Formatter -> Update viewValue with formatted modelValue`